Your work experience section is an overview of your previous job’s responsibilities and achievements that shows you’re qualified for your target job.

 1. Discuss achievements instead of responsibilities

-Compare these examples of work experience bullet points to see how effectively listing achievements can strengthen your resume:
+Compare these examples to see how effectively listing achievements can strengthen your resume:

 Effective bullet point